Chris Froome: 2021: a new chapter; Israel Start-up Nation

-2022: Israel-Premier Tech
+2022–2025: Israel–Premier Tech

 Froome made his 2022 debut at the Settimana Internazionale di Coppi e Bartali after a knee tendon inflammation.
-At the end of May, while riding the 2022 Mercan'Tour Classic Alpes-Maritimes, Froome managed his best result since his crash at the 2019 Critérium du Dauphiné, when he finished 11th in the mountain race.
-On stage 12 of the 2022 Tour de France, which was a high mountain stage that finished atop Alpe d'Huez, he bridged up to the breakaway with Tom Pidcock about halfway through the stage, and finished top three of a Tour de France stage for the first time since the 2018 edition.
-He signed in at the podium on stage 18, but did not start because a second Covid test came back positive.
-At the time he was on pace to finish about 100 places higher than he finished the previous year.
+At the end of May, while riding the Mercan'Tour Classic, Froome managed his best result since his crash at the 2019 Critérium du Dauphiné, when he finished 11th in the mountain race.
+On stage 12 of the Tour de France, which was a high mountain stage that finished atop Alpe d'Huez, he bridged up to the breakaway with Tom Pidcock about halfway through the stage, and finished top three of a Tour de France stage for the first time since the 2018 Tour de France.
+He failed to start stage 18, while in 26th overall, following a positive test for COVID-19.
+He returned to racing at the Vuelta a España, but did not record a top-50 individual finish on any of the stages, describing the event as a "tough race".